 Our main specification exploits across-state variation in the population of gay men, while ignoring within-state variation that is often large.
-For example, although California as a whole is ranked in the top quartile of states in terms of its gay population (see Figure 4), some of its counties, such as Kings county, are ranked in the bottom quartile of counties (see Figure 20).
+For example, although California as a whole is ranked in the top quartile of states in terms of its gay population (see Figure 4), some of its counties, such as Kings county, are ranked in the bottom quartile of counties (see Figure A3).
 Similarly, although Alabama as a whole, are ranked in the bottom quartile of states, some counties in Alabama, such as Mobile county, are ranked in the top quartile.
 In order to exploit this large within-state variation, we conduct our analysis at the county level as well.
 Since separate male and female STI data are not available at the county level, we cannot run our main triple-difference specification.
-Therefore, we run the following difference-indifference specification, that is equivalent to the specification detailed in equation (3), where state S has been replaced with county C:
+Therefore, we run a difference-in-difference specification that is equivalent to the specification detailed in equation (3), where state has been replaced with county, and our measure of the share of the population that is gay in a county is the share of partnerships that are male same-sex in that county.
+We expand on this analysis, the advantages and disadvantages of using county level rather than state level data, and the results in online Appendix A2, with the main results plotted in online Appendix Figure A4.
+The county level results are very similar to the state level results.